 “As digitalisation was changing the world and society, we wanted politicians to make decisions based on facts.
 We wanted them to value the openness of information and the preservation of privacy.”

 Among the association’s achievements is the fact that electronic voting is yet to be introduced to Finland.
 At the turn of the millennium, people were busy introducing purely electronic voting to Finland, but the Supreme Administrative Court eventually thwarted these aspirations.
 In the current era of cyber threats, the enthusiasm of that period now appears naive.

 “People used to think that even national elections must be digitised, and the risks were downplayed.
 Today we understand that it’s actually good to use physical paper slips that people are able to count,” Puolamäki says.

 “In purely electronic voting, we are forced to rely on a complex ICT system.
 Paper ballots, on the other hand, can be counted in a distributed manner and under the supervision of representatives of various parties, which makes large-scale, undetected tampering with election results extremely difficult.”

 For now, Puolamäki’s role as an online activist is past him, but the openness of data and its utilisation are also guiding his current work.

 “Maybe when I retire I can state that I at least tried to make the world just a little bit of a better place.”

 Introducing the new experts of HiDATA

-During the term 2018–2019, this series will introduce eight new professors in the tenure track system of the University of Helsinki working at the Helsinki Centre for Data Science.
+During the term 2018–2019, this series will introduce new professors in the tenure track system of the University of Helsinki working at the Helsinki Centre for Data Science.